Storm (soft drink)

 Storm was a lightly carbonated, caffeinated lemon-lime flavored soft drink.
-It was test marketed by PepsiCo in some areas of the U.S. in 1998 as part of Pepsi's attempt to become more competitive in the U.S. clear lemon-lime soda market, one which was dominated by Coca-Cola's Sprite.
+It was test marketed by PepsiCo in some areas of the U.S. in 1998 as part of Pepsi's attempt to become more competitive in the U.S. clear lemon-lime soda market, one that was dominated by Coca-Cola's Sprite.
 Storm differed from Sprite in that its flavor was uniquely subtle and had a very slight bitterness to it, as well as having caffeine.

 Although Storm was only offered in test markets, Pepsi included it in their marketing of Star Wars: Episode I – The Phantom Menace, and offered cans with characters in both Storm and Light Storm varieties.

 Pepsi already had an existing offering, lemon-lime Slice, although it, like Sprite, was caffeine-free.

 Pepsi dropped Storm while it was still in the test market stage.
-Test markets included Denver, Indianapolis, Omaha, San Francisco, Sacramento, Grass Valley Las Vegas, Milwaukee, and Philadelphia.
-Lemon-lime Slice was dropped in favor of a new formula, marketed as Sierra Mist in 2000.
+Test markets included Denver, Indianapolis, Omaha, San Francisco, Sacramento, Grass Valley, Las Vegas, Milwaukee, and Philadelphia.
+Lemon-lime Slice was dropped in favor of a new formula, marketed as Sierra Mist, in 2000.